An Epic Perth to Kalbarri Road Trip Itinerary

 This will allow you to spend a one full day in the National Park, and then one day to see the key attractions around Kalbarri town.

-For an in depth guide on all the things to do and see in Kalbarri National Park, check out my guide here.
-Don’t miss the Kalbarri Skywalk!
+For an in-depth guide on all the things to do and see in Kalbarri National Park, check out my guide here.
+Don’t miss the Kalbarri Skywalk – one of the top bucket list places to visit in WA!

 Suggested 5 Day Kalbarri Itinerary